zalando/restful-api-guidelines/compatibility/Compatibility.md

 * Follow the redirect when the server returns HTTP status [301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301).

-## {{ book.should }} Service Provider Are Conservative
+## {{ book.should }} Design Service Providers Conservatively

-Service provider should be conservative and accurate in what they accept from clients:
+Designers of service APIs should be conservative and accurate in what they accept from clients:

-* Unknown fields in payload or URL should not be ignored.
+* Unknown fields in payload or URL should not be ignored; provide error feedback to client via HTTP 400 return code.
 * Be accurate in defining input data constraints (like formats, ranges, lengths etc.) — and checking the constraints with dedicated error return information in case of violations.
 * Prefer being more specific and restrictive, if compliant to functional requirements, e.g. by defining length range of strings; it may simplify implementation while providing freedom for further evolution as compatible extensions.

+Not ignoring unknown fields is different from Postel's Law and a strong recommendation.
-This is a strong recommendation; servers might want to take different approach with "unknown fields" but should be aware of the following problems and be explicit in what is supported:
+Servers might want to take different approach but should be aware of the following problems and be explicit in what is supported:

 * Ignoring unknown fields is actually no option for PUT, since it becomes asymmetric with subsequent GET response and HTTP is pretty clear about the PUT "replace"